Zehina/Webtoon-Downloader/README.md

   <h2 align="center">Webtoon Downloader</h2>

   <p align="cen">
-    A simple tool for downloading chapters of any releases hosted on the webtoons website.
+    A simple blazing fast tool for downloading chapters of any releases hosted on the webtoons website.⚡
     <br />
     <br />
     <a href="https://github.com/Zehina/Webtoon-Downloader/issues">Report Bug</a>